CalamityAdam/iot/rails/projects/ninety_nine_cats_i/README.md

 ## Phase III: Approving/Denying Requests

 ### Write `approve!` And `deny!` Methods
+By the end of Phase III, any user can approve or deny a `Cat`'s `CatRentalRequest`.

+Currently, all `CatRentalRequest` statuses are set to `'PENDING'`.
+When approving a `CatRentalRequest` (changing the cat rental request's status to `'APPROVED'`), all other conflicting `CatRentalRequest` statuses will be denied (changing the cat rental request's status to `'DENIED'`).

+* Add a helper method `#overlapping_pending_requests`.
+You should be able to use your `#overlapping_requests` method.
-* Add a method `#approve!` to the rental request model:
+* Add a method `#approve!` to the rental request model.
+When calling the `#approve!` on an instance of `CatRentalRequest`:
-  * Move request status from PENDING to APPROVED.
+  * Change the current instance's status from `'PENDING'` to `'APPROVED'`.
-  * Save the model.
+  * Save the instance into the database.
-  * Deny all conflicting rental requests.
+  * Deny all conflicting rental requests by calling on `'overlapping_pending_requests'` by changing their statuses to `'DENIED'`.
 * All the work of `#approve!` should occur in a single **[transaction][transaction-api]**.
 * Most of the time, when you want to make several related updates to the DB, you want to do them grouped in a transaction.
-* Have a chat with your TA about transactions. :-)
-* Write an `#overlapping_pending_requests` to help you.
 * Write a `#deny!` method; this one is easier!

 [transaction-api]: http://api.rubyonrails.org/v3.2.16/classes/ActiveRecord/Transactions/ClassMethods.html